nischalkasera/imagebot/README.md

 # imagebot
 Helps to optimise images.

-Used imagebot from https://imgbot.net/  that is free for Open Source.
+Used imagebot from https://imgbot.net/  that is free and Open Source.